Shoes (1916 film): Plot

-Eva Mayer (Mary MacLaren) works in a five-and-dime store for five dollars a week.
-That meager salary must solely support her family of two parents and three sisters because her father (Harry Griffith) prefers to lie in bed reading, smoking his pipe, and drinking pails of beer rather than looking for work.
+Eva Mayer works in a five-and-dime store for five dollars a week.
+That meager salary must solely support her family of two parents and three sisters because her father prefers to lie in bed reading, smoking his pipe, and drinking pails of beer rather than looking for work.
+After working throughout the week, Eva returns home to offer her mother what little money she has earned.
+The money is barely enough to pay for food for her family.
 Eva desperately needs new shoes.
 The only pair she has are literally falling to pieces with soles that have large holes, so large in fact that she must insert pieces of cardboard inside her shoes to protect her feet.
-Finally, Eva decides to sleep with Charlie (William V. Mong), a local cabaret singer, in exchange for money.
+Finally, Eva decides to sleep with Charlie, a local cabaret singer, in exchange for money.
 She buys new shoes but learns the same day that her father has finally secured a job, at least temporary work.